 Serotonin norepinephrine reuptake inhibitors — The serotonin norepinephrine reuptake inhibitors venlafaxine, desvenlafaxine, and duloxetine alter levels of several different neurochemicals in the brain.
 For unknown reasons, these drugs may be especially effective in people who have a poor response to other antidepressants.
 Duloxetine may be of benefit in persons with depression, as well as pain from medical (eg, arthritis) or orthopaedic (eg, spinal disc disease) conditions, although there have not been studies comparing duloxetine with other antidepressants for this purpose.

 Common side effects include nausea, dizziness, insomnia, sedation, and constipation.
-Rarely, these drugs also cause increased sweating (table 1).
+Rarely, these drugs also cause increased sweating (table 1 and table 2).
 People taking venlafaxine should have regular blood pressure checks, since it may cause blood pressure to rise.

 Tricyclic antidepressants — The tricyclic antidepressants alter levels of several different neurochemicals in the brain.
 Drugs in this class include imipramine, amitriptyline, desipramine, nortriptyline, and clomipramine.